-We also offer special needs programs at most sites, providing services tailored to the specific issues facing certain veteran populations, such as advocacy, the chronically mentally ill, and troop returning home from the Military.
+We will offer special needs programs at the site, providing services tailored to the specific issues facing certain veteran populations, such as advocacy, the chronically mentally health, and troop returning home from the Military.

-All of our programs are the result of collaborative efforts with community providers, VA Medical Centers, and Local Government Agencies.
-We will seek funding for our programs that will provide permanent and long-term transitional housing, residential employment services, case management, substance abuse treatment and outreach to homeless veterans.
+We will collaborative efforts with community providers, VA Medical Centers, and Local Government Agencies.
+We will seek funding for our programs that will provide permanent and long-term transitional housing, residential employment services, case management, substance abuse treatment, and outreach to homeless veterans.
 Ultimately, our veterans will successfully transition to permanent housing, and thereby, achieve self-sufficiency.

-Mental illness and Homelessness are barriers that precludes people from providing assistance to Veterans and giving them a chance of seeing beyond mental illness and homelessness.
-Taking constructive, positive action on Mental Illness and Homelessness is what drive the need for this service.
+Mental Health and homelessness are barriers that preclude people from providing assistance to Veterans and giving them a chance of seeing beyond mental illness and homelessness.
+Taking constructive, positive action on mental illness and homelessness is what drives the need for this service.

-- Educating varied public stakeholders about specific facts that challenge stereotypical views of the causes of mental illnesses and homelessness;
+- Educating various public stakeholders about specific facts that challenge stereotypical views of the causes of mental Health and homelessness.

-- Alerting the public about Mental Illnesses and Homelessness and the need for investing more funds and resources for Veterans suffering with Mental Illnesses
+- Alerting the public about mental Health and homelessness and the need for investing more funds and resources for Veterans suffering from mental Health

 - Issuing concrete calls to action that support involvement and coordinated solutions that would help eliminate homelessness in our community.

-Each recipient receives a box of food which includes high-protein, nutritious, healthy food and beverages.
+Each recipient will receive a box of food, which will include high-protein, nutritious, healthy food, and beverages.
 Food is received through a partnership with the Food Bank and local donations.

-Each week One Vets residents come to “shop” the clothes closet to meet their hygiene and apparel needs.
-The closet is stocked with clothing, undergarments, coats, shoes and hygiene items, for men and women.
+Each week, Our Vet residents will be able to “Shop” at the clothes closet in order to meet their hygiene and apparel needs.
+The closet will be stocked with clothing, undergarments, coats, shoes, and hygiene items, for men and women.
 Each recipient may utilize the closet monthly.
 Distributed items are received through local donations.
-If your school, workplace, church or other organization would like to do a drive to assist our clothes closet, please contact us for details.
+If your school, workplace, church, or other organization would like to do a drive in order to assist our clothes closet, please contact us for details.